COURSES IN RELATED PROGRAMS

 Curriculum & Requirements

-The Master of Arts Program in Comparative Humanities (MACH) can be completed in a single year, although students have the option to continue their studies beyond the first year.
-In conjunction with a primary advisor and the director of graduate studies (DGS), each student builds a coherent curriculum that bridges cultures and disciplines.
+The Master of Arts Program in Comparative Humanities (MACH) offers two tracks: the MA, which is open to all students, and the BA/MA, which is specifically designed for Brandeis students in their senior year.
+The MA can be completed in a single year, although students have the option to continue their studies beyond the first year.
+The BA/MA allows current Brandeis undergraduates to begin the program and join the MACH community in their senior year.
+In conjunction with a primary advisor and the director of graduate studies (DGS), each student within MACH builds a coherent curriculum that bridges cultures and disciplines.

-This fall-term seminar meets weekly to explore innovative approaches to, and theoretical frameworks for, cross-disciplinary and cross-cultural study in the humanities, preparing students for their capstone project.
+This fall-term seminar (COMH 201a) meets weekly to explore innovative approaches to, and theoretical frameworks for, cross-disciplinary and cross-cultural study in the humanities, preparing students to undertake the capstone project.

 MACH Graduate Seminar